spmedia/Threat-Actor-Usernames-Scrape/README.md

 ----

-## BreachStars.hn
+## BreachStars.io

 **[forum_users_breachstars.txt](https://github.com/spmedia/Threat-Actor-Usernames-Scrape/blob/main/forum_users_breachstars.txt)**

 A forum that recently was created from the ashes of Breached going down.
 Admins are Rey from the Hellcat ransomware group and a few other threat actors from the breached/RaaS/db leaker scene.

-Previous domains include: BreachSta.rs, Bstars.st, breachstars.st.
+Previous domains include: BreachSta.rs, Bstars.st, breachstars.st, breachstars.hn

 The usernames in this list are scraped from posted threads.

 **Date Range of scrape:** September 9 2025 --> current date

-**Amount:** 607
+**Amount:** 615

 ----